a-karma/Bogor_Workshop/DAY_3/Session3.md

 - do you think that there is evidence of population structure and how many populations do you this these samples from?

 ### 4. Visualising the ADMIXTURE analysis
 Great, now lets move on to plotting the admixture results.
-You can keep going in the script, but remember to save it every so ofter.
+You can keep going in the script, but remember to save it every so often.
 We want to use the same metadata file as for the PCA, so lets not clear our environment.

 First we need to read in the `.Q` files we downloaded from the server.